santina/team_Undecided/progress_report.md

 Once we have the networks, we plan to carry out differential network analysis.

 So far, we have done some investigation using the dna package.
 This package assesses genes that are "differentially connected" to the rest of the network.
-We were able to find
+In the preliminary analysis, we identified genes that are differentially expressed between control and patient groups and then used dna to find genes that have differential connectivity.
+It appears that in comparison to random genes, differentially expressed genes are more likely to also exhibit differential connectivity.
+The dna package is one way we will use to characterize the differences.

+In addition to dna, we will also develop our own differential netowrk analysis approach, specifically looking at differential correlations.
 In code, the networks will be represented as simply correlation matrices with genes on both axes and each entry containing the correlation value of the corresponding two genes.
 The networks constructed using the three groups will have identical dimensions on both axes.
 Therefore, a difference value can be easily computed.
 By bootstrapping, we can obtain the distribution of these differences and subsquently deriving p-values to assess these differences in correlation.

 ### Multiple testing